Scientific Name

 Description

-Pachypodium lamerei is a semi-deciduous succulent tree with a silver-gray trunk, generally solitary or scarcely branched and covered with sharp spines.
-The thick fleshy stem grows up to 20 feet (6 m) tall and up to 1 foot (30 cm) in diameter.
-Leaves are green, narrow, and arranged spirally, mostly just at the top of the plant.
-The spines are up to 2.4 inches (6 cm) long.
-Flowers are white with a yellow center, up to 2.4 inches (6 cm) long, up to 4.4 inches (11 cm) in diameter, and appear in summer.
-The plant rarely blooms indoors.
-Seed pods are up to 8 inches (20 cm) long and look like cucumbers.
+Pachypodium lamerei is a semi-deciduous succulent tree with a silver-gray trunk, generally solitary or scarcely branched, and covered with sharp spines.
+The thick fleshy stem can grow up to 20 feet (6 m) tall and up to 1 foot (30 cm) in diameter.
+The leaves are green, narrow, arranged spirally, and mostly present just at the top of the plant.
+The leaves can measure up to 12 inches (30 cm) long, while the spines can measure up to 2.4 inches (6 cm) long.

 Hardiness